Check out my Video

-To Photoshop a Selection is a Mask they just appear different to the user, but under the hood, they are the same thing.
+To Photoshop a Selection is a Mask they just appear differently to the user, but under the hood, they are the same thing.
 As we go forward I will use both words interchangeably.

 With a selection, you see a marching ants border with no fill.
-If you saw a pure black fill colour, for example, you would not be able to see what you’re selecting.
+If you saw a pure black fill colour, for example, you would not be able to see what area of an image you’re selecting.